 Our subsidiary, OncoCyte Corporation, is developing $PanC-Dx^{TM}$, a novel non-invasive blood-based cancer screening test designed to detect the presence of various human cancers, including cancers of the breast, lung, bladder, uterus, stomach, and colon, during routine check -ups.
-We intend to initially seek regulatory approval to market $PanC-Dx^{TM}$ in Europe as a screen for bladder cancer before seeking regulatory approvals required to market the product in the U.S. and other countries.
+We intend to initially seek regulatory approval to market $PanC-Dx^{TM}$ in Europe as a screen for breast cancer before seeking regulatory approvals required to market the product in the U.S. and other countries.

-Our subsidiary, LifeMap Sciences, markets $GeneCards^{\$}$, the leading human gene database, as part of an integrated database suite that includes $LifeMap\ Discover^{TM}$, the database of embryonic development, stem cell research and regenerative medicine; and MalaCards, the human disease database.
+Our subsidiary, LifeMap Sciences, markets GeneCards®, the leading human gene database, as part of an integrated database suite that includes LifeMap DiscoveryTM, the database of embryonic development, stem cell research and regenerative medicine; and MalaCards, the human disease database.
 LifeMap Sciences also markets PanDaTox, a database that can be used to identify genes and intergenic regions that are unclonable in E. coli, to aid in the discovery of new antibiotics and biotechnologically beneficial functional genes.
 LifeMap Sciences will utilize its databases as part of its online marketing strategy for our research products to reach life sciences researchers at biotech and pharmaceutical companies and at academic institutions and research hospitals worldwide.

 LifeMap Sciences is also the internet sales and marketing arm of our research products for sale through the website http://bioreagents.lifemapsc.com.
-We now offer 12 $PureStem^{TM}$ hEPC lines and five hES cell lines developed under cGMP by our subsidiary ESI for sale, and hES cell lines carrying inherited genetic diseases.
+We now offer 12 PureStemTM hEPC lines and five hES cell lines developed under cGMP by our subsidiary ESI for sale, and hES cell lines carrying inherited genetic diseases.
 The hES cell lines developed by ESI are included in the NIH Stem Cell Registry, making them eligible for use in federally funded research, and five of the six cell lines currently have documented and publicly-available genomic sequences.
-We anticipate adding additional cell lines and related $ESpan^{TM}$ growth media and differentiation kits over time.
+We anticipate adding additional cell lines and related ESpanTM growth media and differentiation kits over time.

-During January 2013, we entered into an Asset Contribution Agreement with our subsidiary Asterias Biotherapeutics, Inc. ("Asterias") and Geron Corporation ("Geron") pursuant to which Asterias will acquire a significant portfolio of patents and patent applications, cell lines, hES technology and knowhow, and other assets related to potential therapeutic products in various stages of development.
+During January 2013, we entered into an Asset Contribution Agreement with our subsidiary Asterias Biotherapeutics, Inc. ("Asterias"), formerly known as BioTime Acquisition Corporation, and Geron Corporation pursuant to which Asterias will acquire a significant portfolio of patents and patent applications, cell lines, hES technology and know-how, and other assets related to potential therapeutic products in various stages of development.
 Two of the products under development that Asterias will acquire from Geron have already been used in early stage clinical trials involving a small number of patients.
 The completion of the transaction is subject to the satisfaction of certain conditions.
+See "Business Strategy-Asterias and the Asset Contribution-Closing Conditions."